Breast screening participation rates and numbers

 Why this indicator is important

-The screening test used is a type of x ray of the breasts.
-This is called a mammogram.
+The screening test used is a type of x-ray of the breasts.
+This test is called a mammogram.

 BreastScreen NSW provides free two-yearly screening mammograms to eligible women in NSW.

 The program invites women aged 50-74 years to take part.
 Women aged 40-49, and those 75 years and over, can also use the program.

 A screening mammogram is the best way to detect breast cancer early for women aged 50 years and over.
 The smaller the cancer is when it is found, the more options the woman has for treatment, and the better the long-term outcomes.2

 This indicator shows participation in breast screening by women aged 50 to 74 in NSW.

 - The biennial breast screening participation rate for women in NSW aged 50–74 increased from 49.1% in 2013–2014 to 53.3% in 2018–2019.